acend/helm-basics-training/content/labs/04.0/_index.en.md

 └── values.yaml
 ```

-If you take a look at the mychart/templates/ directory, you’ll notice a few files already there.
+Let's take a closer look at the `mychart/templates/` directory.
+There's already a few files there:

-* `NOTES.txt`: The “help text” for your chart.
-This will be displayed to your users when they run helm install.
+* `NOTES.txt`: The "help text" for your chart which will be displayed to your users when they run `helm install`
 * `deployment.yaml`: A basic manifest for creating a Kubernetes deployment
 * `service.yaml`: A basic manifest for creating a service endpoint for your deployment
 * `_helpers.tpl`: A place to put template helpers that you can re-use throughout the chart

 {{% notice tip %}}
-For details on Chart templating, check out the [Helm Documentation](https://helm.sh/docs/chart_template_guide/getting_started/)
+For details on chart templating, check out the [Helm Documentation](https://helm.sh/docs/chart_template_guide/getting_started/).
 {{% /notice %}}

 ### values.yaml

-In the `values.yaml` file you define your values used in your templates:
+In the `values.yaml` file we define our values used in our templates:

 ```yaml
 # Default values for test.